vic-ma/howtodismantle.github.io/_posts/2025-02-05-From-Cloud-to-Factory-Building-an-Azure-Logic-App-to-Access-Peakboard-Boxes-via-the-Peakboard-Hub.md

   - name: AlarmScreen.pbmx
     url: /assets/2025-01-04/AlarmScreen.pbmx
 ---
-With the Peakboard Hub Online it's easily possible to connect cloud apps and services to applications that run on the worker's Workplace in a factory.
-That's one of the main ideas behind connecting the boxes to the Hub.
-In this article we will discuss, how to use an Azure Logic App to build a simple workflow to call functions in a Peakboard app.
-The possibilities of this techniques are endless.
+With Peakboard Hub Online, it's easy to connect cloud apps and services to applications that run in a worker's workplace in a factory.
+That's one of the main benefits of connecting Peakboard Boxes to the Hub.
+In this article, we'll explain how to use an Azure logic app to build a simple workflow that calls functions in a Peakboard app.
+The possibilities of this technique are endless.

-The Azure Logic App uses the regular API to communicate with the Hub.
-And Hub in turn has a secure connection through the firewall of the customer factory to the box.
-That makes it perfectly secure to bridge the gap between cloud services and apps and any kind of entity that resides directly in the highly sensitive area of production IT.
+The Azure logic app uses the standard Hub API to communicate with the Hub.
+And the Hub has a secure connection through the firewall of the customer's factory, to the Box.
+This makes it perfectly secure to bridge the gap between cloud services/apps and any entity that sits in the highly secure area of production IT.

 ## The Peakboard app and other requirements

-In our example we use the Alarm app that we already discussed in the [article about how to call a function by using the API](/Cracking-the-code-Part-II-Calling-functions-remotely.html).
-This app exposes a function called "SubmitAlarm" and just displays the alarm message in the screen for a given number of seconds (which is the second parameter for the function).
+For our Peakboard app, we'll use the Alarm app that we built in our article about [calling functions with the Peakboard Hub API](/Cracking-the-code-Part-II-Calling-functions-remotely.html).
+The app exposes a function called `SubmitAlarm`.
+This function displays a message on screen for a number of seconds.
+The message and number of seconds are the parameters of the function

-We want to use the Azure Logic App later to trigger that function on the box.
-The logic of the function is very simple.
+We want to use the logic app to trigger this function on the Box.
+The logic of the function is simple:

 ![image](/assets/2025-02-05/020.png)

-The box we want to use is registered in the Peakboard Hub.
+The Box we want to use is registered in Peakboard Hub:

 ![image](/assets/2025-02-05/030.png)

-And also we need an API key with at least the scope "write:box" to allow a 3rd party caller to execute the function.
+We also need an API key with a minimum scope of `write:box`.
+This will allow a third-party caller (like the logic app) to execute the Box function.

 ![image](/assets/2025-02-05/040.png)

-## Build the Azure Logic App
+## Build the logic app

-Before we steps into the details of each step, how does our Logic work?
-We need three steps to call the function:
+Here's what the logic app needs to do to call the Box function:

-1. Authenticate against the Hub API with our API key
+1. Authenticate against the Hub API with our API key.
-2. Parse the JSON string that is returned by the authentification
+2. Parse the JSON string that is returned.
-3. Call the actualy API to execute the function
+3. Call the Hub API to execute the Box function.

-After having a created a new Logic App in the Azure portal, we add the first http call as shown in the screenshot.
-The endpoint GET "/auth/token" receives the API key within an additional header with key "apiKey".
+We create a new logic app in the Azure portal.
+Then, we add the first HTTP call, as shown in the following screenshot.
+The endpoint `GET /auth/token` accepts the API key in a header called `apiKey`.

 ![image](/assets/2025-02-05/050.png)

-The actual access token is returned in the JSON string of the response body.
-To make the token available we use a "Parse JSON" block in the logic app.
-The schema that is used for parsing the JSON string can either by typed manually or just copied from this template.
+The access token is returned in the JSON string response body.
+To make the token available, we use a "Parse JSON" block in the logic app.
+Here's the schema for parsing the JSON string:

 {% highlight json %}
 {